DigitalPublishingToolkit/NN09/md/10Rules.md

 of things we mustn’t know about, and the explicit request for oblivion makes search engines act as prosecutor and judge rolled into one when confronted with ambiguous legal questions.
-Johannes Masing, judge at the German Federal Constitutional Court, aptly put it this way in his
+Johannes Masing, judge at the German Federal Constitutional Court, aptly put it this way:
-analysis:

 > By making search engine operators responsible for cancellation
 > requests, the decision of the European Court of Justice elevates them